Nicole Cordoves: Hosting

 She co-hosted Miss Grand International 2017 pageant with Xian Lim in Vietnam.
 She also co-hosted Binibining Pilipinas 2018 with Pia Wurtzbach and Richard Gutierrez.
 In 2021, Cordoves and Catriona Gray co-hosted the 57th Binibining Pilipinas, the first pageant in the Philippines with all-female hosts, earning critical acclaim.
 She teamed up with 2020 Miss Grand International runner-up Samantha Bernardo for a photo shoot prior to the pageant.
 Cordoves, Gray, Bernardo and Edward Barber co-hosted Binibining Pilipinas 2022.
 She returned as co-host with Gray and Mary Jean Lastimosa for Binibining Pilipinas 2023.

 Career

 She worked as a speechwriter for Cesar Purisima, the former Secretary of Finance.
 Cordoves is a Miss Q and A judge on It's Showtime, and is one of the co-hosts of Dr. Care and Pasok Mga Suki on PIE Channel with journalist Migs Bustos and online business personality Madam Inutz.
 She is also a judge on Drag Den Philippines, hosted by Manila Luzon.

 Cordoves had a supporting role in the Filipino series One Good Day, which aired on Amazon Prime Video, and also appeared as a contestant of Rainbow Rumble, which aired on Kapamilya Channel, A2Z and All TV.

+In 2025, She was recognized by the Global South World as one of the Top 50 most influential journalists on TikTok in Southeast Asia.